Arthur Symons

-Arthur William Symons (28 February 1865 – 22 January 1945) was a British poet, critic and magazine editor.
+Arthur William Symons (28 February 1865 – 22 January 1945) was a British poet, critic, translator and magazine editor.

 Life

 Born in Milford Haven, Wales, to Cornish parents, Symons was educated privately, spending much of his time in France and Italy.
 In 1884–1886, he edited four of Bernard Quaritch's Shakespeare Quarto Facsimiles, and in 1888–1889 seven plays of the "Henry Irving" Shakespeare.
 He became a member of the staff of the Athenaeum in 1891, and of the Saturday Review in 1894, but his major editorial feat was his work with the short-lived Savoy.

-His first volume of verse, Days and Nights (1889), consisted of dramatic monologues.
-His later verse is influenced by a close study of modern French writers, of Charles Baudelaire, and especially of Paul Verlaine.
-He reflects French tendencies both in the subject-matter and style of his poems, in their eroticism and their vividness of description.
-Symons contributed poems and essays to The Yellow Book, including an important piece which was later expanded into The Symbolist Movement in Literature, which would have a major influence on William Butler Yeats and T. S. Eliot.
-From late 1895 through 1896 he edited, along with Aubrey Beardsley and Leonard Smithers, The Savoy, a literary magazine which published both art and literature.
-Noteworthy contributors included Yeats, George Bernard Shaw, and Joseph Conrad.
-Symons was also a member of the Rhymer's Club founded by Yeats in 1890.

-In 1892, The Minister's Call, Symons's first play, was produced by the Independent Theatre Society – a private club – to avoid censorship by the Lord Chamberlain's Office.
+In 1892, The Minister's Call, Symons' first play, was produced by the Independent Theatre Society – a private club – to avoid censorship by the Lord Chamberlain's Office.

-Symons conducted a long-lasting relationship with a secret lover who has never been identified, commemorated in his book Amoris Victima; in 1901 (19 June) he married Rhoda Bowser, an aspiring actress and eldest daughter of a Newcastle-upon-Tyne shipping magnate.
+Symons conducted a series of affairs throughout his life, but around 1893, he began a long-term relationship with a secret lover who has never been identified but whom he called "Lydia" and commemorated in his book Amoris Victima (1897).
+On June 19, 1901 he married Rhoda Bowser (1874–1936), an aspiring actress and oldest daughter of a Newcastle-upon-Tyne shipping magnate.

+Lydia Symons, Symons' mother, died in March 1896.
+She and Symons have been described as having had an affectionate relationship, about which Symons wrote a sonnet.
+The same year, Symons met and began an extensive correspondence with Sarojini Naidu.
+Their letters contain advice he gave regarding her work as a poet and exhibit their ambiguous relationship.
+A scholar speculates that Symons viewed Naidu as a daughter, mother, and lover.

+Symons' 1897 book Studies in Two Literatures was one of his earliest works as a serious critic and established lyricism, mysticism, profundity, modernity, and sincerity as the various traits he would consider in his critiques.
+His 1899 book The Symbolist Movement in Literature emphasized the importance of both lyricism and mysticism, with the latter being particularly important to Symons' beliefs regarding both poets and symbolists.

+Throughout this time, Symons' mental health declined.
+His growing depression and acedia has been attributed to the losses he suffered and his pursuit of the Decadent ideal.